zzxwill/oss/intl.en-US/SDK Reference/Python/Client-side encryption.md

 Client-side encryption is performed locally on data before the data is uploaded to OSS.

+**Note:**

+-   Only objects smaller than 5 GB can be encrypted at the client side.
+-   After uploading an object encrypted at the client side, you are not allowed to call the update\_objet\_meta or [CopyObject](../../../../reseller.en-US/API Reference/Object operations/CopyObject.md#) interface to modify the metadata of the object.

 For the complete code of client-side encryption, see [GitHub](https://github.com/aliyun/aliyun-oss-python-sdk/blob/master/examples/object_crypto.py).

 You can use the following two methods to manage keys: